Will Smith Preview, Player Props: Dodgers vs. Braves

-On Thursday, Will Smith (hitting .220 in his past 10 games) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+On Friday, Will Smith (.283 on-base percentage in past 10 games, 83 points below season-long percentage) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Max Fried.
 First pitch is at 10:10 PM ET.

-He notched a home run while going 2-for-5 in his previous game against the Diamondbacks.
+He strung together two hits (going 2-for-5) in his most recent appearance against the Braves.

 Will Smith Game Info & Props vs. the Braves